profess-dev/profess/paper/paper.md

 # Summary

-A key endeavor of computational physics is to predict and interpret the properties of materials from quantum-mechanical first principles.
-Density functional theory (DFT) has achieved remarkable success at this task, providing both a rigorous framework and pragmatic approximate implementations.
-The PROFESS code (“PRinceton Orbital-Free Electronic Structure Software”) implements orbital-free DFT, which, while simultaneously older and less well-developed than conventional DFT, offers an especially elegant and computationally efficient approach to the electronic structure problem.
-Something about the type of problems OF-DFT can solve.
+A core endeavor of computational physics is to predict and interpret the properties of materials from quantum-mechanical first principles.
+Density functional theory (DFT) has achieved remarkable success in this effort, providing both a rigorous framework and pragmatic approximations applicable across material classes.
+The PROFESS code (“PRinceton Orbital-Free Electronic Structure Software”) implements orbital-free DFT.
+The orbital-free approach uses the electron density alone—no wave functions—to determine the energy of a many-electron system.
+This simplification, while imposing a few extra challenges, offers an especially elegant and computationally efficient solution to the electronic structure problem.
+For an ever-increasing category of materials, problems involving length and time scales inaccessible with conventional DFT can become routine.
+This new version of PROFESS, completely rewritten, performs such simulations and will promote rapid development and adoption of orbital-free DFT

-The radical difference between orbital-free DFT and conventional DFT is that the orbital-free variant uses the electron density alone—no wave functions—to determine the energy of a many-electron system.
-For further distinguishing features of orbital-free DFT, see some review papers.
+# Statement of need

 PROFESS  is a high-performance engine for orbital-free DFT.

-# Statement of need
+For further distinguishing features of orbital-free DFT, see some review papers.
+Implementations written completely in Python are now available.

 # Orbital-free DFT